-- 4. Cover the reservoir syringe tightly with a finger. - Pull the plunger out and hold it Figure 16.
+- 4. Cover the reservoir syringe tightly with a finger. - 5.
+Pull the plunger out and hold it Figure 16.

 The vacuum in the syringe degasses the water.
-This can be seen by air bubbles appearing.
+TAir bubbles will appear, indicating the degassing is working.

 Figure 16 Degassing water in reservoir syringe